greg-martinez44/write2audiobook/docs/how-to-contribute-to-docs.md

 ### Don't use the single `#` header level.

 The title of the page comes from the YAML front matter.
-Having a second first level heading is redundant.
+A second first level heading is redundant.

 ### Sections go in their own directory

 Keep each section in a single directory.
-You can have subdirectories if you have subsections.
+Use subdirectories if you have subsections.
 This keeps the documentation folder organized.

 ### Functions and modules have consistent docstrings

 The `mkdocstrings` plugin requires a consistent docstring format.

 Module-level docstrings appear at the top of the page in mkdocs.
-They should follow this format:
+In a Python script, use this format:

 ```python
 """